sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - draft-getting-started.md

       /* search for target data
       on page containing this anchor line*/
       "anchor": "anyco auto insurance",
-      /* target data is a currency */
-      "type": "currency",
       "method": {
         "id": "question",
         /* ask a free-text question.